Location

 - Chain Restrains - for all models

-- Restraint Bars - for models GSC 9 and GSC 10
+- Restraint Bars - fixed bars: only for models GSC 9 and GSC 10

 You must adjust your store to ensure you are using the correct hazard controls for your stored Class 2 gases.